Last Updated on December 3, 2024 by UX World

 Want to Learn UX Design?

-- Try Interaction Design Foundation.
+- Try Interaction Design Foundation (IxDF).
 IxDF offers online design courses that cover the entire spectrum of UX design, from foundational to advanced level.
 As a UX Design World reader, you get 25% off your first year of membership with the IxDF.

 - The UI/UX Design Specialization from Coursera brings a design-centric approach to user interface and user experience design and offers practical, skill-based instruction centered around a visual communications perspective.
 By learning this Design Specialization, you can design high-impact user experiences for your customers.